sunflowerdeath/broccoli-bem/README.md

 * Sourcemaps in debug mode and minifying in production mode.
 * It is possible to plug-in additional techs as separate modules.
 * Fast rebuilds with caching.
-* Dev-server and LiveReload as built-in to Broccoli feature.
+* Development server and LiveReload as built-in to Broccoli feature.

 ## Usage